Wimpy (restaurant): India

 Wimpy was one of the first fast food restaurant chains to open in India's free market economy.
 With a run of initial success, Wimpy was often touted as the first icon of 'Westernization' in India.
 A few of the restaurants which were still in business were located in Punjab until 2002.

 Indonesia

 It is unclear when Wimpy opened its first Indonesian location.
 But it was most likely to have expanded to Indonesia in the late 1980s under the Singaporean subsidiary.
 Their lone store in the Blok M district of Jakarta closed down in the late 1990s.

 Israel

 Wimpy entered the Israeli market in the 1960s, and for a time dominated the hamburger restaurant market.
-The Israeli subsidiary also operated branches in Greece, Turkey, Cyprus, and Iran, as well as Sharm el Sheikh within the then-Israeli occupied Sinai.
+The Israeli subsidiary also operated branches in Greece, Turkey, Cyprus and Iran, as well as Sharm el Sheikh within the then-Israeli occupied Sinai.
 Before its final failure and pullout in the 1980s, Wimpy was joined in an emerging market for hamburger restaurants by Burgeranch (since 1972) and MacDavid (since 1978).
-Wimpy restaurants were infamous in Israel for poor product flavor, sanitation and hygiene; however, the chain did pioneer hamburger restaurants in Israel.
+Wimpy restaurants were infamous in Israel for poor product flavour, sanitation and hygiene; however, the chain did pioneer hamburger restaurants in Israel.

+Lebanon

+Wimpy café was established on Hamra Street in 1968 in the capital's Ras Beirut neighborhood.
+Hamra was part of a trendy café trottoir or sidewalk café scene that welcomed a post-1958 influx of intellectuals and political activists from Iraq, Syria, and Egypt, and proximity to the American University of Beirut.
+The neighborhood was an international destination through the 1960s and early 1970s until the Lebanese Civil War.

+In June 6, 1982, Israel invaded Lebanon, starting the 1982 Lebanon War.
+On September 24,1982, Wimpy became the scene of an attack by a Syrian Social Nationalist Party member on a group of Israeli soldiers having coffee.
+The next day, September 25, the As-Safir newspaper called it the "First Operation against the Israelis, The Wimpy Operation," linking the café name to the beginning of a resistance movement against Israeli forces that forced their withdrawal from the capital within days.

+In his 1991 film, Nagi El-Ali, about the life and assassination of political cartoonist Nagi al-Ali, director Atef El Tayeb filmed the 1982 Wimpy Operation scene on location at Hamra.'
+The biographical film's subject, al-Ali, was working at the As-Safir newspaper where he and his colleagues continued to document and report on the war in spite of an Israeli press ban on August 4.

+By the 2000s, the landmark café closed its doors.